International inequality: International wealth distribution

-In terms of between country inequality, between 1820 and 2000, Latin America, Africa and the middle east almost always had a higher average Gini coefficient than Europe, implying a higher level of inequality.
+In terms of between-country inequality, between 1820 and 2000, Latin America, Africa, and the Middle East almost always had a higher average Gini coefficient than Europe, indicating higher inequality.
 Asia was usually below average.

 As of 2017, over 70% of the world's adults had under $10,000 in wealth.
-Only 0.7% of the world had one million dollars or more in wealth, but this number is increasing.
+Only 0.7% of the world had $1 million or more in wealth, but this number is increasing.
 As of 2008, there were 1,125 billionaires (in US dollars) who owned $4.4 trillion in assets.
 As of 2006, the total value of global assets was about $125 trillion.

 The evolution of the income gap between poor and rich countries is related to convergence.
-Convergence can be defined as "the tendency for poorer countries to grow faster than richer ones and, hence, for their levels of income to converge".
+Convergence can be defined as "the tendency for poorer countries to grow faster than richer ones and, hence, for their levels of income to converge."

 China's economic growth led to a major decrease in world inequality.
 Since China's Reform and Opening Up, more than 1 billion Chinese people have been lifted out of poverty.
 The majority of global poverty reduction between 1981 and 2008 occurred in China.
 As academic Lan Xiaohuan writes, during that period, "the number of poor people in the world outside China remained more or less unchanged.
 It can therefore be concluded that achievements in global poverty reduction come mainly from China."